-The Kingdom of Siam had its capital here from 1351 to 1767 and developed a wealthy capital full of palaces and temples.
+The Kingdom of Siam had its capital in Ayutthaya from 1351 to 1767 and developed a wealthy city full of palaces and temples.
 Today it is the ruins of that mighty era that beckons the visitors.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.